This particular limb is even thinner and more unstable than the ones to be found in the Out on a Limb group of essays — of which it used to be a part.

 From the official Riddle backstory, acto Albus Dumbledore, there were several nasty incidents at Hogwarts which were never successfully tied to Riddle and his cronies.

 There appear to have been no such reported incidents out in the broader ww during the period that Riddle was working at Borgin & Burkes.
-At least not until the death of Hepzibah Smith and the disappearance of two valuable artifacts from her collection.
+At least not until the death of Hepzibah Smith and the disappearance of at least two valuable artifacts from her collection.
 Clearly Riddle had not continued to rally his followers around for the purpose of getting up to various bits of amusing mayhem once they were all out of school.
 Riddle seems to have been working alone during this period, and when he works alone he is extremely circumspect.

 He was also not seen for something like a decade after the death of Madam Smith.
 But he had already begun to reconnect with followers by the time he made an appointment to meet with Albus Dumbledore in order to ask for the vacant DADA position.

 In that interview Albus spoke of rumors of Riddle’s activities that he should have been sorry to believe were true.
 At this point we do not know whether Dumbledore spoke of acts that he had uncovered after speaking with Morin Gaunt in Azkaban, and in the investigation after the death of Madam Smith, or whether these were more recent rumors pertaining to incidents which had taken place since Riddle’s (assumed to be recent) return to Britain.
 By this time Riddle appears to have already more-or-less publicly adopted the Lord Voldemort name and persona.
-So it is not impossible that Albus was merely chiding him over the prank that he and his confederates were perpetuating on wizarding society.
+So it is not impossible that Albus was merely chiding him over the hoax that he and his confederates were perpetuating on wizarding society.

 From the other end of the equation, we have Cornelius Fudge assuring the Muggle Prime Minister, in the summer of 1996, that they had been attempting to catch this “terrorist leader” for nearly 30 years.
 Which would project the start of his first rise back to somewhere in the middle or late 1960s.